Lachine station

-The station is located north of Autoroute 20 at the corner of Avenue Cardinal and Boulevard Pine Beach.
-The station possesses a shelter on either platform but no station building.
-The station has two side platforms; access between them is provided by a tunnel with headhouses on either side of the tracks, which crosses under the CN rails and highway to reach the station entrance located at the corner of 48e Avenue and Rue Sir-George-Simpson.
+The station is located north of Autoroute 20 and has two side platforms; access between them is provided by a tunnel with headhouses on either side of the tracks, which crosses under the CN rails and highway to reach the station entrance located at the corner of 48e Avenue and Rue Sir-George-Simpson.

 This station was opened as Grovehill station in 1961, and was renamed Lachine in 1989 after a previous station by that name, located to the east, was closed.